TOPSinfo/Jitsi-Video-call-iOS/Pods/JitsiMeetSDK/README.md

 # Jitsi Meet iOS SDK releases

 This repository contains the binaries for the **[Jitsi Meet]() iOS SDK**.
-Each release is tagged in this repository and is composed of 2 frameworks:
+Each release is tagged in this repository and is composed of following framework:

-- JitsiMeet.framework
-- WebRTC.framework
+- JitsiMeetSDK.xcframework

-It is **strongly advised** to use the provided WebRTC framework and not replace it with any other build, since the provided one is known to work with the SDK.

 ## Using the SDK